 What are my options for playing an MP3 CD?

 - First, try to play the MP3 CD in your existing equipment.
 Look for the logo (below) to see if the MP3 CD will be compatible.

 - If you have a computer, you can import the MP3 CD into your iTunes or Windows Media Player library (or similar).
 From there, you can play the audio files or load them onto your iPod or portable MP3 player.
 If you prefer physical discs, you can always burn your own from the MP3 audio files you just imported.

 - Purchase a newer CD player that will be compatible with MP3 CDs.

-If you are still unable to listen to the MP3 CD, we will send you a traditional audio CD.
+If you are still unable to listen to the MP3 CD, we will refund your order or send you a traditional audio CD, if we have stock available.
 This option is only available upon special request.
-To put in a request, or to resolve any other questions, please contact us by emailing [email protected], or by calling 1-800-955-3904.
+To put in a request, or to resolve any other questions, please contact us by emailing [email protected].